Az8th/-Epitech-Workshop-MakeYourOwnAutocorrect/README.md

 Congratulations, you've made your first autocorrect, now you can enhance it by yourself.

 You could make it :
-- Harder : Propose the most probable word adding words frequency (you can use the providedfrequency.txt based on the https://www.wordfrequency.info/ website.
+- Harder : Propose the most probable word by adding words frequency checking (you can use the providedfrequency.txt based on the https://www.wordfrequency.info/ website.
 Words are listed in order of appearance)
 - Better : Add more languages
 - Faster : Implement it in a compiled language (C, Go...)
 - Stronger : Implement deeper distance reseach (2+ type errors)